Solo Pianist Week

 Requirements for Admission

-New students need to submit a letter of recommendation, a personal statement (regarding their interest in this program and/or their passion for piano study), a repertoire list, and video recording (DVD, YouTube link, etc.)
+First-time applicants need to submit a letter of recommendation, a personal statement (regarding their interest in this program and/or their passion for piano study), a repertoire list, and video recording (preferably via YouTube link; DVD is also accepted providing the DVD is clearly marked with the student's name).

-Returning students only need the personal statement and a current repertoire list.
+Returning students must submit only the personal statement and a current repertoire list with the application.

 $995 (includes room and board).
 Tuition due upon acceptance into the program.